mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 * Blocks need to be able to draw themselves to the canvas.
 * Blocks need to be adjust their coordinates to their next position.

-The `x`, `y`, `width`, `height` properties are unique and special to each individual block.
+The `x`, `y`, `width`, and `height` properties are unique and special to each individual block.
 But these other methods?
 They seem like something that every block should be able to do, but that no block needs to know about specifically.

 These two methods are great candidates for being added to `Block.prototype`, an object that all of our individual blocks inherit from and immediately look to when they don't know how to respond to a method or a request for a property.